salsalabs/engage_blast_links/README.md

 STOP.
 Contact IT Corporate Support.

 * Web Developer API token for Engage.

 _Caution_: If you haven't got a clue about what this means, then it's [time to read the doc](https://help.salsalabs.com/hc/en-us/articles/360001220274-General-Information) and [read the other doc](https://help.salsalabs.com/hc/en-us/articles/360001175053-Web-Developer-API-Overview).
 That will give you the info that you need to return the Web Developer API token.

 If you're still confused after reading the doc the STOP.
-Get help.
+Get help from [SalsaSupport](mailto:support@salsalabs.com).

 # Installation